 Pokémon Go's September update adds the ability to have a Buddy accompany you everywhere you go - whether you're setting off to take on a Gym or just fancy a stroll in the park.

 Similar to Egg hatching in Pokémon Go, it's a background activity that you set and, after a certain distance, will give you rewards.
 It'll work slightly differently according to which Pokémon you Buddy up with - in short, rarer Pokémon will take longer to produce Candy - and there's a few quirks and exceptions you should take note of, too.

-To enable Pokémon Go's Buddy feature, update to the game's latest version, then tap your Trainer icon in the corner, select the burger icon in the bottom right corner (for more options) and it's listed there.
+To enable Pokémon Go's Buddy feature, tap your Trainer icon in the corner, select the burger icon in the bottom right corner (for more options) and it's listed there.

 Then, select the Pokémon of your choosing, and you'll be given a goal in kilometers to travel.
 Once you have reached the target - be it 1km, 3km or 5km, depending on the creature - you'll unlock some Candy.

 Pokémon Go's Buddy feature allows you to work towards two late-game activities; powering up your Pokémon to take on Gyms, and filling out your Pokedex by evolving the creatures you've already caught.
 In order to get more Candy for a Pokémon you have to either catch it in the wild or hatch it from an egg, and since the best Pokémon are usually the hardest to find, Candy is also very difficult to come by.

 The Buddy system solves this problem quite nicely.
 For example, if you provided you catch one Dratini, as long as you keep walking and collecting Candy from your Buddy, you'll one day get your hands on that all elusive Dragonite.
 (Though, with 1-2 Candy dropping every 5km walked, it could take a while.)